open-component-model/ocm/examples/lib/config.md

-Instead of providing dedicated mechanism to configure various target environments the configuration context provides a uniform generic mechanism to handle arbitrary coniguration settings for any target environment.
+Instead of providing dedicated mechanism to configure various target environments the configuration context provides a uniform generic mechanism to handle arbitrary configuration settings for any target environment.

 The configuration context provides a runtime.Scheme object to register known configuration types, which offer a deserialization.